 The north and south had very different opinions about slavery.
 Although slavery existed in the north, it slowly died out by the 1800s.

-Most northerners opposed slavery, actively participated in the abolitionist movement and helped runaway slaves escape from the south.
+Many northerners opposed slavery, actively participated in the abolitionist movement and helped runaway slaves escape from the south.

 Southerns felt that northerners were trying to control their way of life in the south and felt the government wasn’t working hard enough to protect them and their right to own slaves.